Gdoc/Admin

 Almost everyone lacked democratic political rights in the 19th century, but many have gained them since.

-In the core chart of this post we see how many people lived under each of the four political systems since 1800.
-To see what share of the world's population lived in each regime, you can tick the 'Relative' box.
+In the core chart of this post we see how many people lived under each of the four political systems since 1789.
+To see what share of the world's population lived in each regime, you can click on the chart and then display relative values under ‘Settings’.

-Very few people had democratic political rights in the 19th century.
-In 1800, almost everyone lived in regimes that are classified as closed autocracies by RoW.
+Very few people had democratic political rights in the late 18th and 19th centuries.
+In 1789, almost everyone lived in regimes that are classified as closed autocracies by RoW.
 No country was a democracy, and only 22 million people lived in the two countries classified as electoral autocracies: the United Kingdom and the United States.

 Most people continued to live in closed autocracies over the course of the 19th century, with 3 out of 4 people still having few political rights by 1900, while those who did not mostly lived in electoral autocracies in the Americas and Western Europe.
 Only the 14 million people in Australia, Belgium, and Switzerland enjoyed a wide range of electoral and liberal political rights.
 A further 41 million in France and New Zealand enjoyed many democratic (but not liberal) political rights.